500kW Solar System Cost UK 2026 from £350k to £425k

 How many panels go into a 500kW or 1MW system?

-A 500 kW system typically uses 925 panels at 540 Wp each.
-A 1 MW (1,000 kW) system uses around 1,850 panels.
-Roof footprint required is 3,000–3,500 sqm at 500 kW and 6,000–6,500 sqm at 1 MW.
+A 500 kW system typically uses 900–1,000 panels at 540–560 Wp each.
+A 1 MW (1,000 kW) system uses around 1,800–2,000 panels.
+Roof footprint required is 3,000–3,500 sqm at 500 kW and 6,000–7,000 sqm at 1 MW, allowing for walkways, plant and setbacks as well as the module area itself.

-Per-kW pricing in 2026 is £700–£850 at this scale.
-So 500 kW lands at £350,000–£425,000, 750 kW at £530,000–£640,000 and 1 MW at £700,000–£850,000 turnkey plus VAT, before any DNO reinforcement charges or grid connection contributions.
+UK commercial solar runs £700–£1,200 per kW installed, and 500 kW+ projects sit at the bottom of that band because fixed costs spread across more capacity.
+Per-kW pricing in 2026 is £700–£850 at this scale, so 500 kW lands at £350,000–£425,000, 750 kW at £530,000–£640,000 and 1 MW at £700,000–£850,000 turnkey plus VAT, before any DNO reinforcement charges or grid connection contributions.

-How much can a 500kW+ system save my business each year?
+How much can a 500kW system save my business each year?

-Year-one generation: 460,000–490,000 kWh at 500 kW, scaling linearly.
-Net annual benefit ranges from £85,000–£120,000 at 500 kW up to £180,000–£240,000 at 1 MW, depending on self-consumption profile and import tariff.
-Sites with continuous baseload (data centres, food production, refrigerated logistics) sit at the upper end.
+Year-one generation is 450,000–500,000 kWh at 500 kW, on a UK yield of 900–1,000 kWh per kWp, and it scales linearly with system size.
+Net annual benefit runs £85,000–£105,000 at 500 kW and £170,000–£210,000 at 1 MW, depending on self-consumption profile and import tariff.
+Sites with continuous baseload (data centres, food production, refrigerated logistics) sit at the upper end because they self-consume more of what they generate rather than exporting it at the SEG rate.

 What grid connection process applies above 500kW?